 The hours of operation are posted; a current identification card is required for transactions.
 Books, microfilm, computers and other materials are available for academic research and class assignments.
-All provided resources are designed for academic use by the college student.
+All provided resources are designed for use by the college student for academic use and personal enrichment.